DafetiteOgaga/custom_commands/README.md

    * #### custom_command (This command is installed automatically for you) - displays all the custom commands installed on your machine
    * push command - synchronse rather than just push
    * pull command - updates your local machine from remote
-   * pushfile command - similar to "push" command but it updates the remote with individual file commit messages for good practice
+   * pushfile command - similar to "push" command but it updates the remote with individual file commit messages for good practice (Note: you can set and remove "Update README.md" as your default commit message for all README.md files)
    * createRepo command - creates a github repository right from the command line
    * deleteRepo command - deletes a github repository right from the command line
    * cloneRepo command - clone a repository with less commands